Whistler resort guide - a general overview

 - Charm factor

 - Unrivalled combination of high open bowls and tree skiing.
 Excellent lift system

 - Plenty of ski terrain for the expert skier as well as being an intermediate's paradise

 - Lively apres ski scene with an excellent variety of restaurants and bars

 - Being close to the ocean means a lot of cloudy weather and rain at resort level

-- The resort and slopes can get crowded
+- The resort and slopes can get crowded on peak weeks

 Whistler Resort Restaurants